HamSCI/Machine-Learning-Meteor-Scatter-Classification-Code/README.md

 # Machine-Learning-Meteor-Scatter-Classification-Code
-Codes used for training, classifying and visualizing meteor scatter data
-# Machine-Learning-Meteor-Scatter-Classification-Code

 Automated classification of meteor scatter signals from amateur radio WAV recordings using a Random Forest machine learning classifier.